N3LX/MiniDrive/README.md

 2. Open application.yml in src/main/resources and ensure that rootDirAbsolutePath is set correctly depending on your filesystem and desired location
 3. Run the java project via :bootRun gradle task

+By default a DEV config is used, to run a PROD config simply pass `SPRING_PROFILES_ACTIVE=prod` environment variable when launching the application.

 ## API endpoints